-The Company's initial minority investment in IWS was made in 2019, and consisted of total consideration of \$25,000.
-The investment consisted of initial cash consideration of \$10,000 and \$15,000 payable in three separate \$5,000 put options, exercisable at IWS' discretion for a period of up to three years.
-The first \$5,000 put obligation was exercised in the first quarter of 2020, while the second and third were exercised during the second and fourth quarters of 2021.
+The Company's initial investment in IWS was made in 2019, and consisted of total consideration of \$25,000, with initial cash consideration of \$10,000 and \$15,000 payable in three separate \$5,000 put options, which were exercised throughout 2021 and 2022.

-During the fourth quarter of 2022, Pason increased its non-controlling investment in IWS and acquired a portion of outstanding common shares for total cash consideration of \$7,915 (2021: \$7,127), in addition to subscribing to preferred shares for total cash consideration of \$10,000 (2021: \$nil).

-The preferred share subscription agreement had an initial subscription of \$10,000 in the fourth quarter of 2022, and up to \$15,000 in additional subscriptions exercisable at IWS' request, subject to the Company's approval.
+During the fourth quarter of 2022, Pason increased its non-controlling investment in IWS by acquiring a portion of outstanding common shares and also entered into a preferred share financing agreement.
+The preferred share agreement had an initial subscription of \$10,000 in the fourth quarter of 2022, and up to \$15,000 in additional subscriptions exercisable at IWS' request, subject to the Company's approval.
 No additional voting rights were granted as part of this preferred share subscription.
-Given that the funding of additional subscriptions are subject to the Company's approval at the time of request, no associated obligation has been recognized on the Consolidated Balance Sheets as at December 31, 2022.
+During the second and third quarter of 2023, the Company approved and funded \$10,000 of the \$15,000 in available preferred share subscriptions.
+Further, in the fourth quarter of 2023, the Company approved the final \$5,000 preferred share subscription.